pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-compound.md

 sidebar_position: 1
 ---

-Compound has been deployed to showcase how Linea can be used to supply collateral and borrow tokens on L2, where users can benefit from cheaper gas fees.
-Compound has integrated those contracts in its website to let the user interact with the dapp on Linea.
+Compound has been deployed to showcase how PepeSync can be used to supply collateral and borrow tokens on L2, where users can benefit from cheaper gas fees.
+Compound has integrated those contracts in its website to let the user interact with the dapp on PepeSync.

-This tutorial will can be done with either [Fluvi Wallet](https://chrome.google.com/webstore/detail/fluvi-wallet/mmmjbcfofconkannjonfmjjajpllddbg) or Metamask wallet to interact with Compound on Linea.
+This tutorial will can be done with either [Fluvi Wallet](https://chrome.google.com/webstore/detail/fluvi-wallet/mmmjbcfofconkannjonfmjjajpllddbg) or Metamask wallet to interact with Compound on PepeSync.

 If during this tutorial you encounter the transaction pending issue, please see : [Clear pending transactions](#clear-pending-transactions)

 ## How to borrow USDC on compound in one “Bulk transaction”

-1. First you need some ETH, navigate to the faucet to get some: [Linea Faucet](https://faucet.goerli.linea.build/)
+1. First you need some ETH, navigate to the faucet to get some: [PepeSync Faucet](https://faucet.goerli.linea.build/)
 2. Once you have some ETH, navigate to [Compound Finance](https://app.compound.finance/?market=usdc-lineagoerli&testnet=)
 3. Connect your wallet.

 ![Make](/img/quests/compound/compound-1.png)

-4. Make sure your wallet is connected to Linea Goerli and funded with ETH
+4. Make sure your wallet is connected to PepeSync Goerli and funded with ETH
-5. Make sure that “Linea Goerli” is selected in the networks list on the top right
+5. Make sure that “PepeSync Goerli” is selected in the networks list on the top right

 ![Make](/img/quests/compound/compound-2.png)